Gabriel2409/nvimconfig/README.md

 nameserver 8.8.8.8
 ```

-- to make change permanent add the following to /etc/wsl.conf
+To make change permanent add the following to /etc/wsl.conf

 ```
 [network]